Parametic Application Requirements

 Make sure you select the box for Certificate - Pre-Paramedic (CER_EPAR_HE) in the Intended Academic Goal section.
 Then, select Emergency Medical Services.

 Meningitis Vaccination Requirement: Texas State Law requires most new students under the age of 22 entering a higher education institution to show proof of having the vaccine 10 days prior to the start of the term.
-For more information on this requirement, visit www.collin.edu/meningitis.
-Note: The meningitis vaccination is required by Collin College as part of admission to the college.
+View more information on the meningitis requirement.
+Note: The meningitis vaccination is required by Collin College as part of admission to the college

 Results from the Accuplacer test will be used to make program admissions decisions.
 Therefore, regardless of degrees and/or academic standing, must complete an entrance assessment exam for EMS writing, reading and arithmetic.
 This test is specifically designed for our EMT Education Program and is not the same as the college entrance exams.
 You may take this test two times per semester.
 This test is valid for 12 months for our application purposes.